she-dev/minimal-mistakes/_posts/2017-01-10-core-javascript-series.md

 ---

 This is the introductory post of the Core JavaScript Review series.
 In it I'll share with you some concepts I've been studying on core JavaScript.
-I've been using the [JavaScript: The Good Parts](#) to guide my studies as this is book is recognized by many developers as an essential read for JavaScript programmers for its great quality.
+I've been using [JavaScript: The Good Parts](http://amzn.to/2jNNUs7) to guide my studies as this is book is recognized by many developers as an essential read for JavaScript programmers for its great quality.
 I'm using the browser developer tools to practice the concepts and have a better grasp on the execution flow.
-I'm also using [Eloquent JavaScript](#) for exercises.
+I'm also using [Eloquent JavaScript](http://amzn.to/2ivy5p2) for exercises.
 You can read it online [here](http://eloquentjavascript.net/).

-I used the method described on the book [Soft Skills](#) by John Sonmez to learn quickly and in a way that I wouldn't forget it soon.
+I used the method described on the book [Soft Skills](http://amzn.to/2jouHQO) by John Sonmez to learn quickly and in a way that I wouldn't forget it soon.
 This book is really great, I've read it many times and use it as reference when I need some advice on how to deal with a specific situation in my career.
 This series of posts is actually a part of this method, which consists of teaching.

 I'll organize what I learned here and share it with you to help you and I understand these concepts better and also fill in any gaps in my knowledge.